AlyssaChand/leaflet-challenge/README.md

 In this assignment, the task is to develop a way to visualize USGS data that will allow them to better educate the public and other government organizations on issues facing our planet.

-## Project Description
+## Assignment Description

-This project is part of an activity that is broken down into two parts:
+This assignment is part of an activity that is broken down into two parts:

 - Part 1: Create the Earthquake Visualization
 - Part 2: Gather and Plot More Data (Optional with no extra points earning)